bluescarni/heyoka/doc/tut_adaptive_custom.rst

    Time        : 0.0000000000000000
    State       : [0.050000000000000003, 0.025000000000000001]

-As you can see, the optimal Taylor order for a tolerance of :math:`10^{-9}` is 12 (compared to a Taylor order of 20 for a tolerance of :math:`\sim 2.2\times 10^{-16}`).
+The optimal Taylor order for a tolerance of :math:`10^{-9}` is now 12 (instead of 20 for a tolerance of :math:`\sim 2.2\times 10^{-16}`).

 Integrating the system back and forth shows how the accuracy of the